 Export declaration documents

-All goods intended to be exported from Australia with a value of A$2000 or more must be declared to the Australian Customs and Border Protection Service (ACBPS) on an export declaration (EDN).
+All goods intended to be exported from Australia with a value of AUD 2000 or more must be declared to us on an export declaration (EDN).
 Any goods that require a permit for export must be reported on an export declaration regardless of value.

 Goods that are exempt* from requiring an export declaration include:

-- certain individual consignments with a value of A$2000 or less
+- goods with a value of less than AUD 2000

 *There are exclusions and restrictions to the use of the exemptions.
 Further details may be found in the Export Control Manual, Volume 12, on the Customs Manuals page.

-An authority to deal (ACBPS approval to export goods) is obtained through the lodgement of an export declaration.
-The majority of export declarations are lodged with ACBPS electronically.
+An authority to deal (Customs approval to export goods) is obtained through the lodgement of an export declaration.
+The majority of export declarations are lodged with us electronically.
 An alternative option for lodging export declarations is in a documentary (paper) form.

 For details of Evidence of Identity (EOI) requirements see evidence of identity for documentary (paper) transactions.
 For more information about exporter responsibilities when completing export declarations see Exporter obligations and reporting requirements.